Taylor Hall: Trade to Bruins nets Sabres underwhelming return

-Taylor Hall is finally on the move and heading to the Boston Bruins, according to Darren Dreger and Pierre LeBrun.
+Taylor Hall is finally on the move and heading to the Boston Bruins.

 The Bruins and Sabres completed a deal late Sunday night that sends the winger to Boston, along with Curtis Lazar, in exchange for Anders Bjork and a 2021 second-round pick.
 Buffalo is also retaining 50% of Hall’s remaining salary.